aws-samples/serverless-chaos-experiments/README.md

    * FIS
      * In the FIS console, select the *Set Lambda concurrency level* and start the experiment
    * chaos_toolkit
-     * Run the following script `/scripts/chaos_toolkit/run_demo1.sh` and use the output values for this demo's CloudFormation stack as input
+     * Go to the `/scripts/chaos_toolkit` folder and run the following script `run_demo1.sh`.
+Use the output values of this demo's CloudFormation stack as input
 2. Check the configuration of the Lambda function, the *Reserved Concurrency* should be now set to the value defined in the [FIS experiment](cdk/lib/demos/1_one/fis/fis-concurrency-experiment.ts).
 3. Trigger a rollback by setting the alarm state manually
    ```